Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 1V/2.2mS

-About 100Hz = 1/(2.2mS x 4) - this looks rather a low frequency but may be okay.
-It is likely that the vibration sensor function would not be perused at this point because
+About 100Hz = 1/(2.2mS x 4) - this looks rather a low frequency, but may be okay.
+Likely, the vibration sensor function would not be pursued at this point because

 From above; but try 4u7F